input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ### Basic Delegation

-When a user has chosen a stake pool $P$ to delegate to, new addresses that the wallet generates will be pointer addresses (\ref{pointer-address}) pointing to the registration certificate of
+When a user has chosen a stake pool $P$ to delegate to, a heavyweight delegate certificate must be created and registered.
-$P$.
+New addresses that the wallet generates will be pointer addresses (\ref{pointer-address}) pointing to this delegation certificate.
 This will cause all the funds that the wallet will receive to those addresses to be delegated to $P$.

 Additionally, the wallet will provide the option to automatically